Adaptive Distraction: Probing LLM Contextual Robustness with Automated Tree Search: Methodology

 \subsection{Overview}

-As illustrated in \autoref{fig:pipeline}, our objective is to systematically identify and analyze the vulnerabilities of LLMs by generating high-quality CDV examples that challenge models while maintaining the semantic integrity of the original questions.
+As illustrated in \autoref{fig:pipeline}, our objective is to systematically identify vulnerabilities in LLMs by generating adaptive distractions.
+As defined in the Introduction, these are contextual additions designed to preserve the original question's meaning and answer while affecting model performance.

-Generating effective CDV examples poses three significant challenges: First, it is critical to design an effective reward signal that guides modifications toward high-quality CDV examples.
-Second, the process must address the computational overhead caused by the vast search space associated with generating and evaluating these examples.
-Third, the generation must mitigate semantic shifts and account for the impact introduced by long-context inputs to ensure the original intent of the examples.
+Generating such distractions presents three core challenges.
+First, it requires an effective reward mechanism to guide the generation toward minimal yet impactful context additions.
+Second, the search space for valid distractions is vast, leading to substantial computational cost if not carefully controlled.
+Third, ensuring semantic consistency and bounded input length is critical, as irrelevant context may introduce unintended shifts or exceed the model’s optimal context window.

-To overcome these challenges, we introduce a multi-step framework.
-Initially, a \emph{classifier-based filtering} mechanism is employed to identify original samples that are easy to perturb, substantially reducing the computational burden by narrowing down the search space.
-For the filtered samples, we apply a \emph{tree-based search} strategy that systematically explores contextual distractions using simulation-driven evaluation.
-This process generates controlled perturbations through a \emph{proxy model} and guides the search using rewards based on the outcomes of the \emph{victim model} during simulation.
-Iterative semantic validation and length control are applied to ensure that the generated examples align closely with the original intent.
-Furthermore, we incorporate efficient pruning and early stopping techniques to balance the trade-off between uncovering meaningful CDV examples and maintaining computational efficiency.
+To address these challenges, we propose a multi-step framework.
+We first apply a \emph{classifier-based filtering} process to identify examples that are more likely to be affected by contextual interference, which narrows the search space.
+Then, we perform a \emph{tree-based search} to explore semantically valid distractions.
+At each node, a \emph{proxy model} generates candidate perturbations, which are evaluated through simulation using the victim model.
+The search is guided by a value function that combines model failure signals with depth penalties to ensure both quality and efficiency.
+Finally, we incorporate semantic validation and length control to preserve the original problem’s intent, alongside pruning and early stopping strategies to reduce computation without sacrificing attack effectiveness.